hiiamboris/red-wiki/Red-compile-***-Error:-cannot-access-argument-file:--c.md

 tried anything and everything.
 I can build the source/test/hello.red with rebol but this doesn't seem to work with my programs even if I move them into the source dir
 --ne1
+*resolved, was unaware building red from source while not self hosted (v1.0) will not be fully operational
 ****

 #### latest reference
 [17th of Feb 2018](https://gitter.im/red/red?at=5a887e746fba1a703a64e8ec) on win10 and win7 or win8

 #### archlinux packages, linked from the download page, comments mentions arg file error:
-+ also: are the details of building red with rebol needing SDK accurate?
++ also: explains the details of building red with rebol needing SDK.
 + https://aur.archlinux.org/packages/red/

 #### almost any wrong commandline option might trigger the error message
+* for example: does --help work, see `source/red/usage.txt` for other commandline options.
 + https://stackoverflow.com/search?q=Error%3A+cannot+access+argument+file

 #### at least two tickets unrelated to compiling that mention the same error: